-The Procedures for Instructional-track Promotion Decision Making (hereafter "Procedures") establish a uniform system of procedures to be used in all academic units of the University.
-Each college of the University that employs instructional-track faculty also will establish its own written procedures governing its promotion decision making for salaried instructional-track faculty, to guide academic units when circumstances require or permit flexibility or variation.
-(For a list of items in these procedures that specifically require that Collegiate Policies be followed, see Appendix A.) The Provost must approve all collegiate procedures.
+The Procedures for Clinical-Track Promotion Decision Making (hereafter "Procedures") establish a uniform system of procedures to be used in all academic units of the University.
+Each college of the University that employs clinical-track faculty also will establish its own written Procedures governing its promotion decision making for salaried clinical-track faculty, to guide academic units when circumstances require or permit flexibility or variation.
+(For a list of items in these Procedures that specifically require that Collegiate Policies be followed, see Appendix A.) The Provost must approve all Collegiate Procedures.

 These are procedures only.
-For University policies regarding criteria for promotion of instructional-track faculty, refer to section III.10.11 (d) of the Operations Manual.
+For University policies regarding criteria for promotion of clinical-track faculty, refer to section III-10.9 of the Operations Manual.
 The substantive standards contained therein must be satisfied and are not affected by these Procedures.